This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 The response to oral antibiotic treatment should be assessed after a period of about 6–8 weeks:

 Minocycline is associated with a greater risk of lupus erythematosus-like syndrome and may cause irreversible pigmentation.
 Monitoring is required every 3 months for hepatotoxicity, pigmentation and for systemic lupus erythematosus.
 Due to the lack of therapeutic advantage over tetracyclines and concerns over its safety it is no longer recommended for the treatment of acne.
+This is in line with national guidance from NHS England (click here for more information); prescribers should not initiate minocycline for acne for any new patient.

 In women the use of a contraceptive which may improve the acne is an option.
 If the woman is experiencing worsening acne after starting a contraceptive then a switch to Gedarel® 30/150 should be considered as the first line option (see section 7.3 Contraceptives).